 Talk to a designer, in fact talk to several

 Most designers are happy to talk to you about your needs.
 If they pull the cash register out a bit too quickly, simply move on.
-I mean we’re trying to start a viable and affordable website here, not empty the National Treasury.
+I mean we’re trying to start a new relationship and create a functional and affordable website here, not empty the National Treasury.
 If possible talk to them on the phone.
 I believe most would be happy to have a phone conversation with you.
-I know I would be glad to talk to you; (662) 671-1041 When you get the designers on the phone listen to their voice, listen to the speed at which they rattle off answers to your questions.
+I know I would be glad to chat with you.
+When you get the designers on the phone listen to their voice, listen to the speed at which they rattle off answers to your questions.
 Do you hear a genuine level of excitement?
 Or does it sound like they are multi-tasking and fitting you in?
 Common sense dictates which one will do a better job for you.

 Whatever you do, be sure to deal with the designer directly.
 If the person you are going to deal with is about to farm this out (Oh sorry, outsource it.) move on!
+You might even ask him if he plans on outsourcing.
 Having a go-between means adding an unnecessary and undesirable complication to the communication processes and puts a great deal of faith in the middle-man’s ability to prioritize something he obviously knows little about, communicate and find solutions for both sides, and usually causes frustration for you and the designer both.
 I recently dealt with this sort of thing for the first time.
-I’ll never do it again.
-In fact the result was so disappointing that I will not be featuring the site on my portfolio. my hands were tied by abysmal communication skills of the mediator.
+The result was so disappointing that I w0n’t be featuring the site on my portfolio.
+My hands were effectively tied.

 Some brands to avoid

 Here are some brands that in my opinion you would do well to avoid.
 This is not a grudge list, think of it more as an experience list.
-However, do notice that we provide links to the good guys, but not the bad guys.
+However, do notice that I provide links to the good guys but not the bad guys.

 - Hostgator hosting